 Whales and Their Ability to Hold Their Breath

 Whales, the majestic giants of the ocean, can hold their breath for impressively long periods.
 Yet, their extraordinary diving capabilities remain a mystery to many.
 Understanding how long these marine mammals can stay submerged not only fascinates but also underscores the delicate balance they maintain underwater.
-This article dives into the science behind whale breath-holding, revealing the incredible adaptations that allow these creatures to thrive in the depths of the ocean.
+This article delves into the science behind whale breath-holding, revealing the incredible adaptations that enable these creatures to thrive in the depths of the ocean.

 This is the reason why when they dive, they only stay down for a while before coming back up to the surface again for another breath of air, just like you when you freedive.